Elbow Injuries Specialist

 - Tendonitis: Tendonitis is inflammation of any of the tendons in the wrist.
 It is usually treated with adequate rest, splinting, ice application and non-steroidal anti-inflammatory medicines to reduce the inflammation.

 When an elbow injury is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a elbow injury specialist who provides detailed examination and care for patients with elbow injuries in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a elbow injury specialist who provides detailed examination and care for patients with elbow injuries in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.